How These 7 Brands Inspire Loyalty

 HelpSquad has some of the most loyal customers in the world because the brand’s staff works FOR the customers.
 That’s right.
 At HelpSquad, the customer is the “boss.”

-The 24/7 live chat agent service not only provides live chat software for business websites, but it also provides professionally trained customer service agents to man the software.
+The 24/7 live chat agent service not only provides free live chat software for business websites, but it also provides professionally trained customer service agents to man the software.

 Here’s how it works.
 Each new customer’s business is matched with a team of dedicated live chat customer service agents.
 As part of the onboarding process, HelpSquad’s agents then learn the ins-and-outs of a new customer’s business (i.e. return policies, hours of operation, general FAQs, etc).